Taxonomy (biology): Ancient times

-Organisms were first classified by Aristotle (Greece, 384–322 BC) during his stay on the island of Lesbos.
+Organisms were first classified by Aristotle (Ancient Greece, 384–322 BC) during his stay on the island of Lesbos.
 He classified beings by their parts, or in modern terms attributes, such as having live birth, having four legs, laying eggs, having blood, or being warm-bodied.
 He divided all living things into two groups: plants and animals.

 Some of his groups of animals, such as Anhaima (animals without blood, translated as invertebrates) and Enhaima (animals with blood, roughly the vertebrates), as well as groups like the sharks and cetaceans, are commonly used.

 His student Theophrastus (Greece, 370–285 BC) carried on this tradition, mentioning some 500 plants and their uses in his Historia Plantarum.
 Several plant genera can be traced back to Theophrastus, such as Cornus, Crocus, and Narcissus.

 Medieval

 Taxonomy in the Middle Ages was largely based on the Aristotelian system, with additions concerning the philosophical and existential order of creatures.
 This included concepts such as the great chain of being in the Western scholastic tradition, again deriving ultimately from Aristotle.

 The Aristotelian system did not classify plants or fungi, due to the lack of microscopes at the time, as his ideas were based on arranging the complete world in a single continuum, as per the scala naturae (the Natural Ladder).
 This, as well, was taken into consideration in the great chain of being.

 Advances were made by scholars such as Procopius, Timotheus of Gaza, Demetrios Pepagomenos, and Thomas Aquinas.
 Medieval thinkers used abstract philosophical and logical categorizations more suited to abstract philosophy than to pragmatic taxonomy.
 In the Muslim world, Al-Damiri (d.
 1405) wrote an influential work called Life of Animals (Ḥayāt al-ḥayawān al-kubrā, c.1371) which treats in alphabetic order of 931 animals mentioned in the Quran, the traditions and the poetic and proverbial literature of the Arabs.